-Double-paned windows may be present when you purchase an RV, and if you already have double-paned glass, this post will have an important tip or two for you.
+Double-pane RV windows have some definite benefits.
+But, there are some drawbacks, too.
+They may be included when you purchase a new RV, and if you already have double-paned glass, this post will have an important tip or two for you.

-But if you’ve got single-paned windows in your RV and are thinking about replacing one or more with dual-paned windows, today’s post will offer you the pros and cons of dual pane RV windows vs single pane glass.
+But if you’ve got single-pane windows in your RV and are thinking about replacing one or more with dual-pane windows, today’s post will offer you the pros and cons of dual-pane RV windows vs single-pane glass.
+Are they worth the extra money?
+Can you replace them yourself?
+(RV DIY is our mantra, so we’ve got you covered there, too!)

-Let’s talk about RV double pane windows!
+Let’s talk about RV double-pane windows!

 What Are RV Windows Made Of?

 As we noted in our post on how to clean RV windows, the windows of an RV or camper are most often made of tempered glass, polycarbonate, or plastic.
+By far the most common window material found in RVs (at least in North America) is glass.
+RV glass windows may be single-pane or dual/double-pane.

-What Are RV Double Pane Windows?
+What Are RV Double-Pane Windows?

+Double-pane RV windows are made with two layers of glass.
+The two layers usually have a space between them, typically filled with gas, generally either krypton or argon.
+Single-pane RV windows are made with a single pane of glass, usually tempered/safety glass.
 Tempered glass is created using a heating and cooling process that strengthens the glass.
 This type of glass, if broken, shatters into tiny pieces (rather than large, sharp shards).

 Tempered glass is made using a specific process of heating and cooling.
 When broken, tempered glass shatters into tiny pieces.

-Upon a simple visual inspection, it should be easy to see whether your RV windows are single or double pane.
+Upon a simple visual inspection, it should be easy to see whether your RV windows are single or double pane:

 If it’s not apparent whether your RV windows are single or double window panes, you can conduct a little test using a match.